 Here are database objects you can ALTER.
 The list is TABLE, INDEX, FUNCTION, MASK, TABLESPACE, SERVER, SEQUENCE, and THRESHOLD.

-1. To Add a Column
+#1 Add a Column

-Here you can add new column for an existing Table.
+Here you can add a new column for an existing Table.
 Also, you can modify the existing column data type.

 ALTER TABLE table_name ADD COLUMN name_of_column;

-2. To Add Index
+#2 Add an Index

 ALTER INDEX index_name REGENERATE;

-3. You Can ADD Buffer pools
+#3 ADD Buffer pools

 You can modify database parameters.
-For instance, you can add more buffer-pools.
+For instance, you can add more buffer pools.
 Also, you can add storage or drop storage.

 ALTER DATABASE database_name new_buffer_pool;

-4. You Can ALTER Criteria of a Function
+#4 ALTER Criteria of a Function

 ALTER FUNCTION GET_TABLE